Read the details of the latest launches, see photos and watch videos.

 Lifesaving service in Jersey

-So far this year, the RNLI St Helier and St Catherine's Lifeboats have launched on service with Jersey volunteer crews 25 times.
-These launches total over 300 crew hours at sea.
+In 2022, the RNLI St Helier and St Catherine's Lifeboats have launched on service with Jersey volunteer crews 64 times.
+These launches total over 1224 crew hours at sea.

-In 2020 Jersey volunteers have undertaken 92 exercise and training sessions.
+In 2022 Jersey volunteers have undertaken over 185 'at sea' exercise and ashore training sessions.

 RNLI Jersey is committed to working closely with the Jersey Coastguard, Fire and Rescue Service, The Jersey Lifeboat Association and other search and rescue services.

 There are over 100 active RNLI volunteers in Jersey, including crew, fundraisers and the management team.